How to Install GitHub Desktop on Ubuntu Linux

 If Flathub does not appear in the output, re-add the system-wide remote:

-sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
+sudo flatpak remote-add --system --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

 Next, ensure the application ID is correct when installing or launching GitHub Desktop:

-sudo flatpak install -y flathub io.github.shiftkey.Desktop
+sudo flatpak install --system -y flathub io.github.shiftey.Desktop

 Fix .deb Installation Dependency Issues

-If the .deb package installation fails because of missing dependencies, use apt to resolve them automatically instead of calling dpkg directly.
+If the .deb package installation fails because of missing dependencies, use APT to resolve them automatically instead of calling dpkg directly.
 From the directory containing the downloaded .deb file, run:

 sudo apt install ./GitHubDesktop-*.deb